-The stars behind the scenes who make performances shine
+The stars behind the scenes, who make our performances possible.

-Brian has over twenty years' experience working within the sound and music industry.
-He began his early music experience, working for many years as a keyboard player/pianist in covers bands in the south of England – playing in clubs, functions etc. Alongside this, for about five years he was the music and business director of a theatre company based in Hampshire.
-Brian left the theatre company and bands behind him, when he eventually went to university at the London College of Music – graduating with a BA (Hons) Media and Radio Broadcasting as well as a DIP-HE in Music Technology at the London College of Music.
+Brian has spent his entire working life within the sound, music and theatre industries.
+He began his music career working for many years as a semi-pro keyboard player/pianist in cover bands across the south of England.
+Alongside this, he was also the Music and Business Director of a theatre company based in Hampshire, eventually leaving the company and bands behind to complete his BA (Hons) Media and Radio Broadcasting as well as a DIP-HE in Music Technology at the London College of Music.

 Tony Sharpe, Technician

-Tony has worked at the University of Cumbria (formerly Cumbria Institute of the Arts) as Senior Technician/Technician for seven years.
-Before this he worked at Cumbria Institute of the Arts as the Front of House manager and casual technical staff.
-He also worked on a variety of touring shows and bands doing varied technical roles.
+Tony has worked at the University of Cumbria (formerly Cumbria Institute of the Arts) as Senior Technician/Technician for over a decade.
+Before this, he worked at the then Cumbria Institute of the Arts as the Front-of-House Manager and as Casual Technical Staff.
+He has also worked on a variety of touring shows and with an array of bands in various technical roles.
 He has a BA (Hons) in Creative Arts, specialising in sound recording and band management.

 Away from Stanwix Theatre, Tony has an interest in nature and the outdoors.
 He can often be found walking and photographing the beautiful countryside around where the University is based.
 He is also an on/off drummer, with over 20 years of experience.